crguezl/learning-vue-geting-started-guide/template-syntax.md

 {{ if (ok) { return message } }}
 ```

-Template expressions are sandboxed and only have access to a whitelist of globals such as Math and Date.
-You should not attempt to access user-defined globals in template expressions.
+**Template expressions are sandboxed** and only have access to a whitelist of globals such as `Math` and `Date`.

+*You should not attempt to access user-defined globals* in template expressions.